RAMCloudCode/contxtify/README.md

 # contxtify

-`contxtify` is a lightweight shell utility that recursively combines all regular files in a directory tree into a single text file.
-It is ideal for generating plain-text snapshots of entire projects for AI analysis, code reviews, or archival.
+`contxtify` is a lightweight shell utility that turns an entire folder into a single text file.
+It collects the contents of every file in the directory and its subfolders, adds each file’s path as a header, and combines everything into one `.txt` file.

-Each file is prefixed with a header like `# path: <root>/<relative/path>` before its contents, preserving full context and structure.
+The result is an easy way to turn a project or repository into context for AI or to save a snapshot of a folder’s contents.

 ---